keeptala/keeptala/README.md

-- 👋 Hi, I’m ceo of bullrock
+- 👋 Hi, I’m ceo of bullrock & gemach
 - 📫 How to reach me @bullrock_